California Housing Update: SB 79 and New Condo Rules

 Or reach out directly to discuss your situation.
 You can also book a call at a time that works for you.

 This article is for educational purposes only and does not constitute financial advice.
 Legislative and agency guidelines are subject to change.
 Condo project eligibility depends on individual building characteristics and lender overlays.
 Contact a licensed mortgage professional for guidance specific to your situation.
-NetRate Mortgage LLC NMLS #1111861.
-Equal Housing Lender.
+NetRate Mortgage is a mortgage broker licensed in California, Colorado, Oregon, and Texas.
+NMLS #1111861.
+David Burson NMLS #641790.
+Equal Housing Opportunity.

 4.935 reviews